 Students whose accounts are in arrears will not be permitted to register until their account has been paid in full.

 9.9 Interest Charges

-Accounts outstanding after 17 September in the first semester and/or after 14 January in the second will be charged weekly interest at a rate of (12.68% per annum).
+Accounts outstanding after the payment due dates will be charged weekly interest at a rate of (12.68% per annum).